CDN Performance - Measure with WebPageTest

 Alternatives to WebPageTest

 WebPageTest is not the only tool out there.
-One other option would be tools.pingdom.com.
-It offers less locations but the test normally executes faster then other online tools.
-GTmetrix.com is a good option to get more recommendations how to take concrete action steps on performance.
+An alternative is KeyCDN Tools, our own collection of free web tools.
+Another option is Pingdom Tools.
+It offers less locations but the test normally executes faster than other online tools.
+GTmetrix is a good option to get more recommendations how to take concrete action steps on performance.
 Beside the online tools, there’s also the option to use browser features to measure performance from an end user perspective.
 We prefer Google Chrome for these kinds of testing.
-See the screen shot below on how to use Google Chrome.
+See the screenshot below on how to use Google Chrome.

 Please bear in mind that a CDN is just one part of the equation.
 In order to get best website performance, you also need to keep a focus on your website structure and setup.
 These performance tools will give you important information where to tweak your website.